foldda/charian/README.md

 Charian is very easy to use thanks to its simplicity.

 ## Setting up Charian
 Charian has a minimal code base and has no third-party dependency.
-It is perfect for source-code level integration which is including the provided source code files in your project and, depending on the language, adding a reference to the API package/module/domain in your code[^4] as it would be required by the compiler.
-Source-code level integration would simplify your build process and allow native code-tracing in debugging if required.
+It is perfect for source-code level integration by including the provided source code files in your project and adding a reference to the API package/module/name-space in your code[^4] as it would be required by the compiler.
+Source-code level integration would simplify your build process and allow native code tracing in debugging if required.

 [^4]: You can use the test cases provided in this repos as examples of using Charian.